briansimiyuj/doctor-appointment-app/README.md

       ii.
 Update the `allergies` state with the new allergies array iii.
 Save the updated allergies to localStorage using the patient ID as part of the key

+    e.
+Create `addMedication` function which takes a new medication as a parameter
+      i.
+Create a new medications array with the new medication and the existing medications ii.
+Update the `medications` state with the new medications array iii.
+Save the updated medications to localStorage using the patient ID as part of the key

+    f.
+Create `removeMedication` function which takes a medication index as a parameter
+      i.
+Create a new medications array with the existing medications excluding the medication at the given index ii.
+Update the `medications` state with the new medications array iii.
+Save the updated medications to localStorage using the patient ID as part of the key

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.